SayHelloGmbH/hello-roots/README.md

 This theme is set up to use the Full Site Editing feature built into WordPress since version 5.8 and extended in WordPress 5.9.
 Block templates are created containing a series of blocks and the theme contains a few block template parts, where a combination of blocks is used across multiple templates.

-The essential block templates - beginning with index.html - are located in the _block-templates_ folder.
+The essential block templates are located in the _block-templates_ folder.
 Block template parts are located in the _block-template-parts_ folder.

 PHP files which were formerly in use for templating - like _archive.php_ or _single.php_ - will be **ignored** if full-site editing is active.